 Step #4: Clamp a Scrap Wood to Enlarge the Hole

 Hole saws can also be used for enlarging holes that you have already drilled in the material.
-However, you must ensure that the drill with the attachment is engaged with the wood to prevent its teeth from gnawing and spinning uncontrollably.

 Step #5: Mark the Scrap Wood